See LNER class J94 for details

-It worked at EG Steels of Hamilton until being bought in 1964 by the Wemyss Private Railway (WPR) where in entered service in February 1965.
+It then worked at EG Steels of Hamilton from 1959 until it was bought in 1964 by the Wemyss Private Railway (WPR) where in entered service in February 1965.
 Here it ran as WPR No 15.

 In 1970 the locomotive was overhauled by Andrew Barclay at Kilmarnock.